andrearossi-lab/CleanFinder/README.md

 1. gDNA Finder (Amplicon Finder)
 This module retrieves genomic data in real-time from online repositories (like Ensembl), ensuring you always use the most up-to-date reference genome.
-Paired-Primer & Single/sgRNA Modes:** Retrieve amplicons using either primer pairs or a single guide sequence.
+Paired-Primer & Single/sgRNA Modes: Retrieve amplicons using either primer pairs or a single guide sequence.
-Genomic Context:** Automatically identifies and lists genes within the retrieved amplicon region.
+Genomic Context: Automatically identifies and lists genes within the retrieved amplicon region.
-Allele Dropout Prevention:** By visualizing your primers relative to the cut site, this module helps you design robust experiments that **prevent allele dropout**, a common artifact where large deletions remove a primer binding site.
+Allele Dropout Prevention: By visualizing your primers relative to the cut site, this module helps you design robust experiments that prevent allele dropout, a common artifact where large deletions remove a primer binding site.

 2. Analyze FASTQ
 The core analysis engine for quantifying your editing results from short-read sequencing (e.g., Illumina).